revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-134.James wants to perform some pattern matching in python How will you help him to perform pattern matching?
-Can you Explain this to him?
+134. James wants to perform some pattern matching in python.
+How will you help him to perform pattern matching and how would you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python Regular Expressions/REs/ regexes enable you to specify expressions that can match specific "parts" of a given string.
+- In Python, Regular Expressions/REs/ regexes enable you to specify expressions that can match specific "parts" of a given string.
-- For instance, we can use a regular expression to match a single character or a digit, a telephone number, or an email address, etc.
+- For instance, we can use a regular expression to match a single character or a digit, a telephone number, an email address, etc.
 - The Python `re` module provides regular expression patterns.
-- This module is providing methods for search text strings, or replacing text strings along with methods for splitting text strings based on the pattern defined.
+- This module is providing methods for searching text strings or replacing text strings along with methods for splitting text strings based on the pattern defined.

 </details>

 ---

-135.Can you Name few methods that are used to implement Functionally Oriented Programming in Python?
+135. Can you name a few methods that are used to implement Functionally Oriented Programming in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In Python supports methods, such as `filter()`, `map()`, and `reduce()`, that are very useful when you need to iterate over the items in a list, create a dictionary, or extract a subset of a list.
+- Python supports methods, such as `filter()`, `map()`, and `reduce()`, that are very useful when you need to iterate over the items in a list, create a dictionary, or extract a subset of a list.

 `filter()` – enables you to extract a subset of values based on conditional logic.
 `map()` – it is a built-in function that applies the function to each item in an iterable.